IFR training

 Increase your flying time

-It is common for flights to get canceled due to unfavorable weather.
-However, with IFR's help, which gives you more freedom to fly through clouds, you'll cancel fewer trips.
+Flight cancellations due to adverse weather conditions are common.
+However, with the help of IFR, which enables you to fly through clouds, you’ll experience fewer flight cancelations.
 This way, you can keep working on increasing the number of flight hours in your logbook.

 One more step towards commercial operation

-It is an absolute necessity if you want to fly a commercial jet in the future.
-An Instrument Rating endorsement and a pilot license are prerequisites for MCC courses and Type Ratings.
+Completion of IFR training is necessary for pilots who want to enter commercial aviation.
+An IFR endorsement and a pilot license are prerequisites for an MCC course and a Type Rating.

 You can choose from a single-engine piston (SEP) or multi-engine piston (MEP) Instrument Rating.